arkydon/arky/content/about/index.md

 * *Open World* games.

 **What I don't like**
-* Getting wet in the rain ⛈️.
+* Getting wet in the rain.
-* People who are quick to judge, fake nice, have no boundaries.
 * Small talk.
 * Sports.
 * Stan wars.